 Once a shopper clicks on an advertiser’s offer, they are sent directly to the retailer website where they can complete the transaction.

-is another great way to capture the lowest hanging fruits or shoppers most easy to convert.
+Email marketing is another great way to capture the lowest hanging fruits or shoppers most ready to convert.
 Since these users have already provided you with their email address, they are much more likely to make a purchase from you in the future.

 With email marketing, you can send different messages based on behavior-based triggers.
 For example, shopping cart abandoners may get a reminder, while shoppers who have a birthday might get a discount voucher.
 You could even take it one step further and create a complete nurturing campaign that acts as a funnel turning browsers into buyers.